HAND. by Agenda Brown

 Championing an empathetic and collaborative creative style, Agenda’s portraits are handled with a sensitivity that enables layered narratives of character and emotion to emerge.
 Through the closeness of his delicate observations of his sitter’s hands, Agenda encourages a “deeper looking, and for longer, that reveals so many layers in stillness.”

-The exhibition will run from the 9th of September until 9th of January 2022 featuring over 20 images, hung across multiple sites in Bury Place & Pied Bull Yard, including The Classic Camera and the London Review Bookshop and Cake Shop.
+The exhibition features over 20 images, hung across multiple sites in Bury Place & Pied Bull Yard, including The Classic Camera and the London Review Bookshop and Cake Shop.
 For more information, contact Studio Marvelry directly.